 The man and I have crossed paths several times in my Christian walk.
 The first time that I remember is a weekly meeting at a rehab unit in Charity Hospital of New Orleans.
 I was the speaker and he was my sermon; I compared what he did to what I had been like before I was saved.
-I got right to the end of my sermon and had to let someone else give the alter call because I was crying so hard.
+I got right to the end of my sermon and had to let someone else give the altar call because I was crying so hard.

 We meet again a few years later when a fellow teacher gave morning devotions and she focused on Mark 5:15.
 He was “fully clothed and in his right mind” there were multiple points received from that message but it is not uncommon to get that as an answer in the morning if you ask me how I am doing.